m-m-adams/CBAutomation/README.md

 6. The combination scripts are used find how frequently each entry occurs in the group.
 Things that are only on one or two machines are suspicious, but could also just indicate that the machine is behind on patching (expecially for sigcheck)

 Don't use the ArtifactCapturePSJob script if there are computers on your network running powershell v1.
-It requires powershell 3 or higher to properly verify signatures.
-If yu run it on powershell v1, you'll have ~2000 hits as it's not possible to exlcude operating system core functions without verifying signatures.
+It requires powershell 3 to run and v4 or higher to properly verify signatures.
+If yu run it on earlier versions, you'll have ~2000 hits as it's not possible to exlcude operating system core functions without verifying signatures.